ibm-ecosystem-engineering/Watson-Speech/tts-runtime-openshift/readme.md

 IBM Watson® Text to Speech (TTS) enables you to convert written text into natural-sounding audio in a variety of languages and voices within an existing application or within Watson Assistant.

-This tutorial walks you through the steps install a TTS Runtime service in OpenShift.
-We will use [this](https://github.com/IBM/ibm-watson-embed-charts/tree/main/charts/ibm-watson-tts-embed) helm chart to deploy the service.
+This tutorial walks you through the steps to install a TTS Runtime service in OpenShift.
+We will use [this](https://github.com/IBM/ibm-watson-embed-charts/tree/main/charts/ibm-watson-tts-embed-runtime) helm chart to deploy the service.
 You may use classic Kubernetes cluster to complete this tutorial as well.

 ## Reference Architecture